lilyagatha/Monhunt/README.md

 | PS4_CROSS |  You have to bend down |

-## I have remap the buttons as follows:
+## I have also remap the buttons as follows for easier control in the game:
 | Original | New  |
 |:-------------:| -----:|
 | PS4_UP | PS4_TRIANGLE |